 I received my PhD from the National University of Ireland and lectured in Venice and Dublin before coming to Oxford as curator of the Christ Church Picture Gallery, and subsequently joining the Ashmolean as an Assistant Keeper.
 As part of the Ashmolean’s transformation with a £61 million development project launched in November 2009, I organized the presentation of the European art collections across a series of re-furbished galleries in the historic Cockerell building.

-2017 Raphael: The Drawings with Ben Thomas, Achim Gnann and Angelamaria Aceto (Oxford: Ashmolean Museum)
+2017 Raphael: The Drawings co-authored with Ben Thomas, with contributions by Achim Gnann and Angelamaria Aceto (Oxford: Ashmolean Museum)

 2016 Venice and Drawing 1500–1800: Theory, Practice and Collecting (New Haven and London: Yale University Press)

 2016 Baroque and Later Paintings in the Ashmolean Museum (London: Modern Art Press)

 2016 Eloquence in Raphael Drawings with Ben Thomas, Artibus et Historiae, 74: 25–36

 2015 Drawing in Venice: Titian to Canaletto including essays by Marzia Faietti, Giorgio Marini and Jacqueline Thalmann (Oxford: Ashmolean Museum)